 We believe that veterinary care should be affordable and accessible.
 We believe that no animal should be surrendered to a shelter to be euthanized because their owner can't afford needed veterinary care.

 Our vision is to ensure veterinary services are affordable and accessible to all pets in the Los Angeles area and to create an environment in which animal shelters no longer euthanize adoptable pets.

-CAMP’s comprehensive approach to animal welfare consists of five program areas:
+CAMP’s comprehensive approach to animal welfare consists of four program areas:

 Low Cost Vaccine Clinics